 • Using the drug despite negative consequences, such as relationship problems or job loss

-If you think you or someone you know may be addicted to trazodone, our substance abuse program in Los Angeles can help you overcome this drug use problem.
+If you think you or someone you know may be addicted to trazodone, our addiction treatment in Los Angeles can help you overcome this drug use problem.
 We can help identify whether there’s a problem and recommend treatment options.

 What Is a Drug Overdose?